JateSatis/naming-cheatsheet/README.md

 </p>

 # Maxim Danilov's Naming cheatsheet who is not afraid
-# New change1, new change2
+# New change1, new change2, new change3

 - [English language](#english-language)
 - [Naming convention](#naming-convention)